MarcoLeongDev/awesome-steam-deck/README.md

 This is a curation of useful resources on Steam Deck.

 ## Steam Artworks
 Artwork is not a requirement for a game to function.
-Yet, Steam library allows artworks to be configured with both Steam game and Non-Steam games.
+Yet, Steam library allows artworks to be configured with both Steam games and Non-Steam games.
 This makes the library more beautiful, personalised and more user-friendly.
 Im general, five types of artworks are configurable for a game/app in Steam Library, namely: poster (portrait), banner (landscape), logo, icon and hero (background).
 SteamGridDB is a common site to find and share artworks.
 - [SteamGridDB](https://www.steamgriddb.com/): For sharing custom video game assets and personalize your steam library

 ## Proton